zvonicek/ImageSlideshow/README.md

 Carthage does not include InputSources for external providers (due to dependency on those providers) so you need to grab the one you need from `ImageSlideshow/Classes/InputSources` manually.

 ### Manually
-One possibility is to download a builded framework (ImageSlideshow.framework.zip) from [releases page](https://github.com/zvonicek/ImageSlideshow/releases/) and link it with your project (under`Linked Frameworks and Libraries` in your target).
-This is, however, currently problematic because of rapid Swift development -- the framework is builded for a single Swift version and may not work on previous/future versions.
+One possibility is to download a built framework (ImageSlideshow.framework.zip) from [releases page](https://github.com/zvonicek/ImageSlideshow/releases/) and link it with your project (under`Linked Frameworks and Libraries` in your target).
+This is, however, currently problematic because of rapid Swift development -- the framework is built for a single Swift version and may not work on previous/future versions.

 Alternatively can also grab the whole `ImageSlideshow` directory and copy it to your project.
 Be sure to remove those external Input Sources you don't need.